cimm/ced/README.md

 You can skip the host, client and key parameters and specify the `ENV['CED_HOST']`, `ENV['CED_CLIENT']` and `ENV['CED_KEY']` environment variable for convenience.

+**WARNING** Don't blindly trust `email.valid?` as it will also return `false` when the request failed.
+Always check for `email.verified?` before inspecting the other attributes!

 ## Contributing

 Something missing?
 Found a bug?
 Horrified by the code?
 Open a [github issue](https://github.com/cimm/ced/issues), write a failing test or add some code using pull requests.
 Your help is greatly appreciated!